- Status Bar sections

 - "Actual Rate" when playing is the rate communicated by Audacity to the audio interface.

 - "Actual Rate" when recording is the rate communicated to Audacity by the audio interface.

 When recording, the actual rate sent by the soundcard to Audacity can often differ from the chosen project rate, depending how the "Host" chosen in Device Toolbar handles the card's settings in the operating system.
-For an explanation of how this works on Windows Vista and later, see the sample rates section of the Windows 7 Wiki page.
+For an explanation of how this works on Windows, see the sample rates section of the Windows 7 Wiki page.
 If the "Actual Rate" is different from the project rate then Audacity will resample from "Actual Rate" to the project rate.